Kenny & Amy Gray

 Kenny serves as both Conference Administrator and Camp Program Director at Fir Point Bible Conference.
 “It is our desire to work together to evangelize, disciple, and congregate children and families through the ministries of Fir Point,” Kenny writes.
 “We want to develop and implement effective gospel-centered ministries where young people and families can be reached, nurtured, and equipped to become faithful followers of Jesus.”

 Kenny is also serving as an Elder in their local church.

 The Grays have served as InFaith field staff since January 2017.

 Kenny came to know the Lord in October 1995 at a homeless shelter in Flint, Michigan.
-More than twenty years later, he is married to his lovely wife, Amy, of nine years.
+More than twenty years later, he is married to his lovely wife, Amy, of thirteen years.
 They both share the love of each other and their three young children.